 Students will be assessed on as many report card standards as possible.
 Special circumstances may call for some standards/grades to be left blank for Q1.
 Formative assessments will occur throughout the week, while summative assessments will be given as the teacher is able.
 If no work is submitted by the student in a particular area, or sufficient evidence is unable to be obtained by the teacher, the standard will be left blank in the progress report.

-Specials teachers are providing optional weekly learning opportunities for elementary students in grades 1-5.
-While students are encouraged to participate in specials classes while online, parents can decide whether or not their children will join.
+Specials teachers are providing weekly learning opportunities for elementary students in grades 1-5 who have opted to take their courses for Q2.
+While students are encouraged to participate in specials classes while online, parents were given the choice whether or not their children will join.
 Specials teachers will assign grades on report cards based on student achievement.
-If parents decide not to have their children participate in a specials class, report card standards will be left blank.
-For TK, our teachers are incorporating lessons into their daily meets that encourage physical activity, and art/musical expression.
+If parents have decided not to have their children participate in a specials class, report card standards will be left blank.
+For TK (PK3, PK4 and K5), our teachers are incorporating lessons into their daily meets that encourage physical activity, and art/musical expression.

 Both ELD and Foreign Language classes will provide online instruction four times per week for no more than 30 minutes per day